undermad/diet-generator-api/README.md

 The number of calories (kcal) required for a person depends on various factors such as age, gender, weight, height, and physical activity level.

+### 2.2 BMI

+Calculating your Basal Metabolic Rate (BMR) helps you understand how many calories your body needs at rest to maintain basic physiological functions.
+The BMR can be estimated using several formulas, with the Harris-Benedict Equation and the Mifflin-St Jeor Equation being the most commonly used.

-This application curently support Mifflin-St Jeor equation
+This application currently supports the Mifflin-St Jeor equation

-Male equation `BMR = (10 × weight in kg) + (6.25 × height in cm)  −(5 × age in years) + 5`
+Male equation `BMR = (10 × weight in kg) + (6.25 × height in cm)  − (5 × age in years) + 5`

 Female equation `BMR = (10 × weight in kg) + (6.25 × height in cm) − (5 × age in years) − 161`

+### 2.3 TDEE

 To calculate the total daily energy expenditure (TDEE), which represents the total number of calories needed to maintain your current weight, you multiply your Basal Metabolic Rate (BMR) by an activity factor:

 - Sedentary (little or no exercise): BMR × 1.2
 - Lightly active (light exercise/sports 1-3 days/week): BMR × 1.375